oscar-system/Oscar.jl/README.md

 # Oscar.jl

-Welcome to the OSCAR project, a visionary new computer algebra system which combines the capabilities of four cornerstone systems: Gap, Polymake, Antic and Singular.
+Welcome to the OSCAR project, a visionary new computer algebra system which combines the capabilities of four cornerstone systems: GAP, Polymake, Antic and Singular.

 ## Installation